 Please consult your Dean’s office with all questions about undergraduate and graduate minor modifications.
 Dean’s offices will consult with the VPAP office as needed; this may include determining whether a particular change is a major or minor modification.

-Please contact the VPAP office about all name changes prior to governance.
+Please contact the VPAP office about all proposed name changes and all proposals that will result in a new named entity (e.g., new minor, emphasis, etc.) prior to governance.

 Graduate Minor Modifications

 The VPAP office is responsible overall for implementing graduate minor modifications.
 More information.